-Summer is almost over, kids are back in school, and much to some people’s dismay, the seasonal scent of pumpkin spice is in the air.
-We’re two-thirds of our way through the year and while kids’ schedules and the habits of pumpkin spice lovers are predictable again, there have been some noteworthy shifts in the Guelph real estate market when it comes to top- performing neighbourhoods, best value areas and housing availability.
+Summer is almost over, kids are back in school.
+As a result, much to some people’s dismay the seasonal scent of pumpkin spice is in the air.
+We’re two-thirds of our way through the year.
+The Guelph real estate market varies when it comes to top- performing neighbourhoods, best value areas and housing availability.

 Often, real estate professionals will present market data from a city-wide perspective.
-But, your Guelph real estate agent can dig deeper to provide specific information on real estate trends, strategies and targeted neighbourhood insights.
+But, your Guelph real estate agent can dig deeper to provide specific information on real estate trends.

-Demographics, which could include age, income, occupation, family size and other factors related to your current status also play a key role in the process of homes changing hands in neighbourhoods and the prices associated to them.
+Demographics including include age, income, occupation, family size and other factors related to your current status also play a key role.
+As a result, the process of homes changing hands in neighbourhoods and the prices associated to them.

 Here are some interesting year-to-date facts about the Guelph market for 2019: